-A study of the major political, economic, diplomatic, and cultural developments in the United States since 1945.
+This course is a study of the major internal developments-political, economic, diplomatic, and cultural-in the United States since 1945.
 Special attention is given to the changing role of government at home, and the rise of the United States to prominence in the world.
-(Alt. years)
+(Alt.
+Fall)